Gerald Bard Tjoflat: Federal judicial service

 President Richard Nixon nominated Tjoflat to the United States District Court for the Middle District of Florida on October 7, 1970, to a new seat created by 84 Stat.
 294. He was confirmed by the United States Senate on October 13, 1970 and received his commission three days later.
 His service terminated on December 12, 1975, due to his elevation to the Fifth Circuit.

 President Gerald Ford nominated Tjoflat to the United States Court of Appeals for the Fifth Circuit on November 3, 1975, to a seat vacated by Judge John Milton Bryan Simpson.
 He was confirmed by the Senate on November 20, 1975, received his commission the next day, and began serving on the court on December 12, 1975.
-Tjoflat was reassigned by operation of law to the United States Court of Appeals for the Eleventh Circuit on October 1, 1981, when that court was established.
+Believing the Fifth Circuit had grown too large, Tjoflat supported legislation to split the circuit in two.
+On October 1, 1981, the United States Court of Appeals for the Eleventh Circuit was created, and Tjoflat was reassigned by operation of law.
+He served as Chief Judge of the Eleventh Circuit from 1989 to 1996.

-Tjoflat served as Chief Judge of the Eleventh Circuit from 1989 to 1996.
-Shortly after Tjoflat assumed the role of Chief Judge, Eleventh Circuit Judge Robert Smith Vance was murdered when a pipe bomb was mailed to his house.
-Tjoflat helped to organize the investigation with then Deputy Attorney General Robert Mueller.
-Walter Moody was ultimately convicted for the crime, which was motivated by the Eleventh Circuit's refusal to expunge an earlier conviction.

 On November 19, 2019, Tjoflat assumed senior status.
-Tjoflat was the last federal judge in active service appointed by President Ford, (Note: Joel Flaum, originally appointed by Ford to the Northern District of Illinois, would be appointed by Ronald Reagan to the Seventh Circuit and remain in active service until November 30, 2020) and the last federal judge in active service appointed to the bench by President Nixon.
+He was the last federal judge in active service appointed by either President Ford (Note: Joel Flaum, originally appointed by Ford to the Northern District of Illinois, would be appointed by Ronald Reagan to the Seventh Circuit and remain in active service until November 30, 2020) or President Nixon.
 (Note: The last federal judge appointed to his position by Nixon was Joseph Louis Tauro of the District of Massachusetts, who had taken senior status in 2013.)
-Measured by time in active service, Tjoflat remains as of 2025 the fourth-longest-serving federal judge.
+Tjoflat's tenure in active service is the fourth longest by a federal judge in U.S. history.
 (Note: Tjoflat's 49 years and 34 days in active service is exceeded only by: